- News & Events

 - Faculty & Staff

 The role of the College of Arts & Sciences Research Office is to encourage and support the efforts of CAS faculty and staff to obtain extramural research funding.
-The CAS Research Office supplements, serves as an additional liaison with, and works within the context of the BU Office of Sponsored Programs (OSP)
+The CAS Research Office supplements, serves as a liaison with, and works within the context of the BU Office of Sponsored Programs (OSP)

 The Research Office is staffed by Marla Krauss, Proposal Development Specialist.
-Marla works closely with the three CAS Associate Deans of the Faculty, who work with faculty on research support issues.
+Marla works closely with the four CAS Associate Deans of the Faculty, who work with faculty on research support issues.

 For forms and instructions related to research, see the forms page.